Twenty tips to stop a budget blowout

 Once the post engagement high wears off, the reality of dollars kicks in.
 All those magazines you’ve dog eared, the Instagram images you’ve saved, the blogs you’ve trawled can often be pie in the sky ideas, and unless you’ve suddenly won lotto, it’s more than likely you don’t have unlimited funds to spend on your wedding day.

-With reports suggesting that couples are spending upwards of $50k on their day, it’s enough to make your eyes water and who wants to be a broke-ass bride or groom?
+With reports suggesting that couples are spending upwards of $50k on their day, it’s enough to make your eyes water and who wants to be a broke-ass couple?

 So, here’s some help!
 We’ve popped together twenty wedding budget tips to keep more dollars in your back pocket.

-- Plan to perfection – so many brides and grooms are surprised by the additional costs they incur in the weeks leading up to the wedding, particularly when it comes to beauty treatments or bridal party gifts.
+- Plan to perfection – so many couples are surprised by the additional costs they incur in the weeks leading up to the wedding, particularly when it comes to beauty treatments or wedding party gifts.
 By planning every detail and budgeting for it, you will always be a step ahead.
-Our Bride Business checklist is a handy help when it comes to this

 - Pick a less popular date or time – by celebrating your day on a weekday, or choosing a morning wedding rather than afternoon, you could save a lot of money with your venue.
 The added bonus – you are likely to have your pick of wedding suppliers as they’re less likely to be booked!